EMBL-EBI-TSI/cloud-portal-help/user_documentation.md

 The EMBL-EBI Cloud Portal is offered as a service to ELIXIR and other communities.
 Users will need a freely available [ELIXIR identity](https://www.elixir-europe.org/services/compute/aai) to access the portal.
 Obtain your ELIXIR identity [here](https://www.elixir-europe.org/register).
-The you can [login](https://portal.tsi.ebi.ac.uk/welcome/login).
+Then you can [login](https://portal.tsi.ebi.ac.uk/welcome/login).

 # Set up the cloud [`Profile`](https://portal.tsi.ebi.ac.uk/profile)